kvriet/pneumatics/docs/AirSystem.md

 ### Airsystem compact (Waveshare ESP32 C3 Zero based)
-This system is more integrated, consisting of 2 pumps, 2 solenoid valves, and 2 pressure sensors.
-This is nice when you want a control box that is not too big, although it's probably still too big to fit inside a smaller prototype.
-However, you can always have the AirSystem to the side and run silicone tubes to your prototype for actuation.
+This system is more integrated, consisting of 2 pumps, 2 solenoid valves, and 2 pressure sensors, controlled by a single microcontroller.
+This is nice when you want a system that is not too big, although it's probably still too big to fit inside a smaller prototype.
+However, you can always put the AirSystem on the side and run silicone tubes to your prototype for actuation.
 You can swap out the pumps and solenoid valves for other 12V components, if desired, so you have some more freedom in which components you want to use.

 The AirSystem is accompanied by a detailed user manual and Arduino library with example sketches to get you started quickly.
 Find the documentation here: [link](https://github.com/kvriet/AirSystem-ESP32-for-Soft-Robotics)